jilverprivera/jilverprivera/README.md

 ### Hey there👋

-Electronic Engineer Student at final year and web / mobile developer specialized in React.JS 📚.
+Electronics Engineering Student at final year and web / mobile developer specialized in React.JS 📚.

 You can see more information about me in: <b>[jilverpacheco.com](https://jilverpacheco.vercel.app/)</b>.